ArduPilot/ardupilot_wiki/dev/source/docs/mavlink-requesting-data.rst

    - Send `REQUEST_DATA_STREAM <https://mavlink.io/en/messages/common.html#REQUEST_DATA_STREAM>`__ messages to set the rate for groups of messages
    - Send a `SET_MESSAGE_INTERVAL <https://mavlink.io/en/messages/common.html#MAV_CMD_SET_MESSAGE_INTERVAL>`__ command (within a `COMMAND_LONG <https://mavlink.io/en/messages/common.html#COMMAND_LONG>`__ message) to precisely control the rate of an individual message.
 Note this is only supported on ArduPilot 4.0 and higher
    - Send a `REQUEST_MESSAGE <https://mavlink.io/en/messages/common.html#MAV_CMD_REQUEST_MESSAGE>`__ command (within a `COMMAND_LONG <https://mavlink.io/en/messages/common.html#COMMAND_LONG>`__ message) to request a single instance of a message.
 Note this is only supported on ArduPilot 4.0 and higher
+   - create configuration files stored on SD card or in ROMFS specifying message stream rates on a per-channel basis

 More details of these methods can be found below.